saltstack/salt-windows-msi/README.md

 You can set a new master with `MASTER`.
 This will overrule the master in a kept configuration.

-You can set a new master public key with `MASTER_KEY`, after you must convert it into one line like so:
+You can set a new master public key with `MASTER_KEY`, after you converted it into one line like so:

 - Remove the first and the last line (`-----BEGIN PUBLIC KEY-----` and `-----END PUBLIC KEY-----`).
 - Remove linebreaks.